-According to the 1861 Census of Morrison and Muskoka Townships, John Everbeck was born in Germany in 1835.
+John Everbeck was born in Germany in 1835.
 In 1859, he arrived in “Berlin” (now Kitchener) with his friend Adelbert Lehmann from Oldenburg, Germany, because they had been told that there were lots of Germans in that area.
 After a year in the Kitchener area, the two men came up to Orillia to buy some land.
 They found the property near Lake Couchiching too expensive, but then Adelbert found 200 acres of forest on the north shore of Sparrow Lake (on the site of Silver Pines restaurant today), and John Everbeck purchased land nearby at the mouth of the Kahshe River because he wanted to build a sawmill.
-(Adapted from Kathinka’s Story; A Pioneer Family’s Life at Sparrow Lake, by Ursula Soper.)
+(With credit to Kathinka’s Story, by Ursula Soper.)

 From the letters of Kathinka Lehmann in 1863: (Orillia Packet & Times, 1969)